danielhunex/HostedServices-dotnetcore/README.md

         }
     }
 ```
-`StrategyD` depends on `IStarPrinter` and on its `ExecuteAsync` methods , it calls the `Print` method of the it
+`StrategyD` depends on `IStarPrinter` and on its `ExecuteAsync` method, it calls the `Print` method of `IStarPrinter`.
-Now lets add register these classes to the DI, update our queuing (add `StrategyD`) (in real world, you don't do this) and we are all set.
+Last but not the least, let's register these classes to the DI, update our queuing (add `StrategyD`) (in real world, you don't do this) and we are all set.
 Our application is extensible without modification (we don't have if else or switch statement)

 ```csharp
  class Program